seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 In any words that tends to such a suit.
 Arise, true English Lady, whom our isle
 May better boast of than ever Roman might
-Of her, whose ransacked treasury hath taskt
+Of her, whose ransacked treasury hath task'd
 The vain endeavor of so many pens:
 Arise, and be my fault thy honor's fame,
 Which after ages shall enrich thee with.